lytics/dfa/README.md

  * a start state (q0 ∈ Q)
  * a set of terminal states (F ⊆ Q)

-The two additions are: (1) for each transition, Q × Σ → Q, you must specify a function to run that will supply the next letter; (2) the functions that return the next letter can also return an error, the DFA will collect those into an `Errors` type and return on termination.
+For each transition, Q × Σ → Q, you must specify a function to run that will supply the next letter, rather than the input being on some "tape."

 ### Importing